 - Prepare written reports for the Court providing factual, objective findings and recommendations regarding the children’s best interests.
 Reports and court hearings typically occur 2 to 3 times per year.

 - Attend 40 hours of pre-service volunteer training.
-Click here to see the current and future Training Schedules.
+Click here to see this year's training schedule.

 - Spend approximately 10 – 15 hours per month on active casework.